jae0/adapt/README.md

 ![](./inst/doc/fit_with_projections_infected.png)

 The number of infected people as a function of time (days; day 1 is 2020-03-17) in circles.
 Vertical line represents "today".
 The blue line shown is the model fit to a modified SIR model with 95% Credible Intervals in orange.
 Simple deterministic (mean-field) forecasts from the recursive model are shown.
-Note there is some underestimation near the peak as there was a large cluster outbreak in Northwood, smething that a mean-field (ODE) approach has difficulty tracking.
+Note there is some underestimation near the peak as there was a large cluster outbreak in Northwood, something that a mean-field (ODE) approach has difficulty tracking.

 ---